Next Gen Pregnancy Initiative

 Possibly.
 Temporary residents of Canada who are legally qualified to work in Canada are eligible.
 Temporary Canadian residents must hold a valid Canadian visa (Study Permit, C-43, C44, C-10, or C-20 work permits/visas).
 If a grant is awarded and your visa does not allow for such a stay, BWF may terminate the grant.
 BWF will not intercede on behalf of non-citizens whose stay in the U.S. may be limited by their visa status.

-The eligibility requirements mention that the primary investigator must be based at a public or private non-profit institution in the U.S. or Canada, and the Application requires an IRS Determination Letter indicating the institution is recognized as a 501(c)(3).
+The eligibility requirements mention that the primary investigator must be based at a public or private non-profit institution in the U.S. or Canada, and the application requires an IRS Determination Letter indicating the institution is recognized as a 501(c)(3) or equivalent.
 What is a 501(c)(3)?

 According to the U.S. Internal Revenue Code, a 501(c)(3) organization is an American tax-exempt, nonprofit organization.
 Almost all degree-granting institutions are classified as such, as are most research institutes.
-You will need to check with your institutional officials, usually called the grants and contracts office or the sponsored programs office, etc., to confirm your institution’s classification.
-BWF cannot make this determination for you.
+You will need to check with your institutional officials, typically referred to as the grants and contracts office or the sponsored programs office, to confirm your institution’s classification.
+BWF cannot make this determination on your behalf.

 Possibly.
-You must be based at a non-profit institution [501(c3) or equivalent] in the U.S. or Canada, and hold a faculty appointment, or adjunct faculty appointment, at an accredited, degree-granting institution in the U.S. or Canada.
-If you hold such an appointment and your research institute is a non-profit institution [501(c)(3) or equivalent] in the U.S. or Canada, you are eligible.
+You must be based at a non-profit institution [501(c3) or equivalent] in the U.S. or Canada, and hold a faculty appointment or adjunct faculty appointment.
+If you have such an appointment and your research institute is a non-profit institution [501(c)(3) or equivalent] in the U.S. or Canada, you are eligible.

-Yes, as long as you meet all the eligibility requirements for the program.
+Yes, as long as you meet all the program's eligibility requirements.
 Current or active BWF Preterm Birth grant or Next Generation Pregnancy award recipients are not eligible to reapply.
+If you currently hold another BWF award, assuming all eligibility criteria are met, you may apply, but you will not be allowed to hold more than one BWF competitive award concurrently.

 Former BWF Preterm Birth or Next Generation Pregnancy Initiative award recipients whose grant has been completed may reapply for another award provided the proposal submitted is a substantially different proposal (must not be a continuation or slight modification of previous work).
 The principal investigator must demonstrate successful outcomes and highlight significant achievements from the earlier award.